Power-Apps-1919/Personal-Website/README.md

-# Resume Web App
+# Personal Website

-Welcome to the Resume Web App!
+Welcome to the Personal Website!
 This project showcases a portfolio website for Ippili Hemanth Sai Manikanta, featuring sections for the homepage, resume, projects, about me, and contact information.

 ## Table of Contents